2439905184/-Hourglass-clone/README.md

 Hourglass is licensed under the GNU General Public License, version 3 or, at your option, any later version.

 The logo images in `data/template` are licensed under CC-BY-3.0.
+The icon at `data/icon_star.svg` is from the Godot Engine source code, under the MIT license.

 ---